Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the left side of the loco.

-Engine: 1953 version with die-cast trailing truck, 3-window cab and white, heat-stamped numbering.
+Engine: die-cast trailing truck, 4-window cab and white, heat-stamped numbering.

 Photo of the right side of the loco.